Loading...

 • Faster Time-To-Market And Secure

-Modular architecture, Razor Pages, powerful UI components, regular updates, wider community support, secure processes, easy integration of client-side frameworks, lightweight, cloud-ready, and built-in dependency injection – these make development faster and allow businesses to leverage continuous development and deployments.
+Modular architecture, Razor Pages, powerful UI components, regular updates, more comprehensive community support, secure processes, easy integration of client-side frameworks, lightweight, cloud-ready, and built-in dependency injection makes development faster and allow businesses to leverage continuous development and deployments.

-How To Migrate From ASP .Net To ASP .Net Core?
+How To Convert from ASP .Net To ASP .Net Core?

 Here are some basic steps of .NET Core migration:

 • Retarget all projects you wish to port to target .NET framework 4.7.2 or higher.
-When .Net Core doesn’t support a specific API, this step makes sure that you can use alternative APIs for .Net Framework-specific targets.
+When .Net Core doesn’t support a specific API, this step ensures that alternative APIs can be used for .Net Framework-specific targets.

 • Use .Net Portability Analyzer.
 This tool analyzes assemblies and tells if they’re portable to .Net Core.